MIDAS-26/Numpy_Pandas/README.md

-All the notebooks used for learning Pandas, Numpy are uploaded.
+All the notebooks used for learning and practicing Pandas, Numpy are uploaded.